under the cold and darkly sky / you trip the light and go…

 ocasek’s passing on 15 Sep 2019 saddened me, though i never met him, never worked with him, never knew him outside of my own context of decades-long innocent-obsession, deep-inspiration, and distant-admiration.

-i’m careful not to cry out loud online (or post stock pictures with sad-emoji captions) at the deaths of people I know, let alone people i don’t. that said, that’s okay if it works for you. dog eulogies always hit me hard. i’ll hit like buttons on memorial postings, with no irony.
+i’m careful not to cry out loud online (or post stock pictures with sad-emoji captions) at the deaths of people i know, let alone people i don’t. that said, that’s all good if it works for you. i admire the courage it takes to grieve in public. dog eulogies always hit me hard. i’ll hit like buttons on memorial postings, with no irony.

 sometimes you can’t help get emotional, thinking of connections a passed artist’s work threaded into your life.